-We developed pathogen-specific analysis of variance (ANOVA) models using our previously described method3 to mitigate the impact of large outbreaks and control for epidemiological factors.
-We estimated the number of log-transformed illnesses associated with each outbreak based on three factors deemed to be important based on our exploratory analyses: food category, type of preparation location (e.g., restaurant, home), and whether the outbreak occurred in one or more states.
+We developed pathogen-specific analysis of variance models using our previously described method3 to mitigate the impact of large outbreaks and control for epidemiological factors.
+We estimated the number of log-transformed illnesses associated with each outbreak based on three factors deemed to be important based on our exploratory analyses: food category, type of preparation location (e.g., restaurant, home) and whether the outbreak occurred in one or more states.
+We modeled outbreaks caused by Salmonella Enteritidis separately from other serotypes because we found Enteritidis outbreaks to have meaningful differences in outbreak size and epidemiological factors.
+We summed results to obtain combined Salmonella estimates.

-These model estimates were then back-transformed and down-weighted with a function that declines exponentially for outbreaks older than the most recent five years (2014 - 2018) because we considered foods more recently implicated to be most relevant for estimating current attribution.
+These model estimates were then back-transformed and down-weighted with a function that declines exponentially for outbreaks older than the most recent five years (2015-2019) because we considered foods more recently implicated to be most relevant for estimating current attribution.

 We used the resulting down-weighted model-estimated illnesses to calculate each estimated attribution percentage: the sum of illnesses associated with a pathogen-food category pair was divided by the sum of illnesses associated with that pathogen across all food categories.
 We calculated 90% credibility intervals and considered non-overlapping credibility intervals an indication of statistical significance at the p<0.10 level.
-After down-weighting, 71% of overall information came from the most recent five years, 24% from the next most recent five years (2009 - 2013), and 5% from the oldest data (1998 - 2008).
-Among the 255 Campylobacter outbreaks that occurred during the study period, the 151 assigned to Dairy were excluded from the final calculation of the attribution percentage.
-Thus, the Campylobacter attribution point estimates primarily reflect data from 104 outbreaks.
+After down-weighting, 71% of overall information came from the most recent five years, 25% from the next most recent five years (2010-2014) and 5% from the oldest data (1998-2009).